-The workshop will be online, via Zoom, for 3h plus a 20 min break.
-It will be split into two sections, the first will focus on understanding industry requirements and the skills gap, the second will focus on understanding the barriers to collaborations with academia.
+The workshop was online, via Zoom, for 3h plus a 20 min break.
+It was split into two sections, the first focussed on understanding industry requirements and the skills gap, the second focussed on understanding the barriers to collaborations with academia.

 Understanding industry requirements and perspectives

 What are the key skills or competencies required for the biomedical industry and recruitment preferences.

 We created a Vitae Researcher Development Framework (RDF) (Vitae, 2010) to compare what skills researchers typically develop, and what skills or competencies industry requires (see activities below).

 Understanding barriers to collaborations

 How is the UKRI supporting industry-academia interdisciplinary collaborations in biomedicine and how to strengthen links and promote interdisciplinary industry-academia collaborations.
 We explored the main barriers (if any) to interdisciplinary industry-academia collaborations and how interdisciplinary research can help answer future industry-related grand challenges.

 The RDF is a framework which provides key knowledge, behaviours and attributes that are developed or acquired through, or used in, the broader contexts of being a researcher.
 These can be used to map core competencies required in industry onto research skills, and highlight where these are missing or could be improved.
 This can also then help researchers prepare for transition into industry.